About Altus Labs

 The Ergodicity Problem

-Traditional finance optimizes for ensemble averages—what happens across many investors.
+Traditional finance optimises for ensemble averages — what happens across many investors.
 But you experience a single sequence of returns over time.
-These are fundamentally different optimization targets.
+These are fundamentally different optimisation targets.

 Our Approach